 These extra-sensitive airways become hyper-reactive or “twitchy” to things that do not bother people with normal lungs.
 The “twitchy” lungs overreact to cold air, exercise, smoke, and other normal irritants.
 The resulting obstruction and hyper-reactive response cause the asthma symptoms below which usually come in “waves” called flares or asthma attacks.

-Allergic Asthma is triggered by an allergen (for example, pollen or mold spores).
-According to the American Academy of Allergy, Asthma and Immunology, half of the 20 million Americans with asthma have allergic asthma.
+Allergic Asthma is triggered by an allergen (for example, an allergic reaction to pollen or mold spores).
+According to the American Academy of Allergy, Asthma, and Immunology, half of the 20 million Americans with asthma have allergic asthma.

 The narrowed airway makes it more difficult for air to move in and out of the lungs.
 As a result, people with asthma feel they cannot get enough air.
 All of these changes make breathing difficult.